svmorris/server_upload/README.md

-filesize limits are fucked, esp on discord
+filesize limits are bad, esp on discord